aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 STAGE=<STAGE> rushx cdk-deploy              # Deploy code to `Main Account` on AWS STAGE=<STAGE> rushx run-postDeployment      # Update Service Catalog portfolio
 ```
+Note: Executing `run-postDeployment` command will create an Environment Type whenever there is a new product and provisioning Artifact in Service Catalog, the name of the Environment Type will be <productName>-<provisioningArtifactName> e.g. `sagemakerNotebook-v1`.

 ## Step 6 (Optional): Update hosting account resources
 * If the [onboard-account.cfn.yaml](../swb-reference/src/templates/onboard-account.cfn.yaml) template was updated, the hosting account CloudFormation stack will need to be updated.